andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 - `batch_cooldown` specifies to change how long to wait between batches
 - `server_cooldown` specifies how long to wait if you encounter a server problem.
 This is a defensive tactic, as I could not find documentation defining exactly what error codes and messages would get returned in what instance, so I thought it might be better to just wait a while.
-- `batch_size` controls how many board games to request at once
+- `batch_size` controls how many board games to request at once.
 - `shuffle` specifies that games should be be retrieved in random order.
 This is default behaviour, so that if the user chooses to terminate early they'll still have a random sample of boardgames.
 - `random_seed` for reproducible shuffling.
 - `max_id` if you want to set a different maximum id other than `362383`, which is coded as a class constant.